 Many families during a time of separation and divorce will now experience living in two separate homes, with each their own bills to pay and monthly expenses.
 Starting the process, it is important to understand your finances and spending the time to go through them to ensure you have a good understanding of your assets and debts, as well as your incomes.

 A divorce financial settlement can involve receiving a certain amount in child support and/or spousal support each month.
 Working within your own budget is a good idea to make sure you can stay on top of the monthly expenses.
 Topics of divorce finances and budgets are part of the discussions, during the mediation process.

 Again, it is crucial that both parties have a good understanding of their finances during divorce, both at the time of creating a Separation Agreement and after it is signed.
 The goal for many couples in mediation is to try and reach resolution on all matters and feel that the agreed upon resolutions are fair.
-The hope is that couples can use mediation as a way to finalize the division of property, during their mediation process.
+The hope is that couples can use mediation as a way to finalize the division of property in Ontario, during their mediation process.